VC & InvestingJanuary 21, 2026ยท9 min readยทLast updated: January 21, 2026

 How much has a16z made from Databricks?

 a16z first invested in Databricks at a $44M post-money valuation and owns an estimated 7โ€“8% stake.
-With Databricks last valued at $134B privately and an IPO expected above $200B, a16z's potential gross return from that single position ranges from $14โ€“16B at IPO pricing.
+With Databricks last valued at $134B privately and an IPO expected above $200B, a16z's potential gross return from that single position ranges from $14โ€“16B at IPO pricing, with total value over time potentially exceeding $20B.

 A $15B fund targeting 3x net DPI needs to generate roughly $60B in gross realized value after management fees and carried interest.
+At a 2.5% annual management fee over 10 years, the fee load alone exceeds $3.75B before any returns.
 That math requires a small number of $100B+ exits with sustained ownership โ€” not broad diversification across hundreds of portfolio companies.

 Explore 45+ free VC tools, dashboards, and recommended startup software.